 In the webinar she also shared some concepts and practices she learned from Yoshino.

 1) Provide a challenge, direction or target.
 You need to set a challenge that keeps alignment for people.
-Usually, people don't know that the direction and target is.
+Usually, people don't know what the direction and target is.
 Something she learned from talking with Yoshino is ''targets need to be determined by what is needed, not by what is achievable.''
 Set a direction and targets that are needed, and learn your way towards that target.

 2) Set the conditions for success and take responsibility when mistakes happen.
 What she also finds important for leaders is to balance the concept of challenge and nurture.
 We need to set a challenge, and push people into a little bit of struggle, because in that struggle is where the learning happens.
 But at the same time, we also need to provide support and be a safety net.
 Managers, leaders and coaches need to take responsibility for when mistakes happen.